PowerDNS/pdns/pdns/recursordist/docs/http-api/ottracecondition.rst

 ---------------------------

 An ``OpenTelemetryTraceCondition`` object represents a condition to trigger generating :ref:`opentelemetry_tracing`.
-These conditions con be configured in a settings file (see :ref:`setting-yaml-logging.opentelemetry_trace_conditions`) or manipulated runtime using the REST API calls listed in :doc:`endpoint-ottraceconditions`.
+These conditions con be configured in a settings file (see :ref:`setting-yaml-logging.opentelemetry_trace_conditions`) or manipulated at runtime using the REST API calls listed in :doc:`endpoint-ottraceconditions`.

 .. json:object:: OpenTelemetryTraceCondition